almostearthling/whenever/README.md

 | `set_environment_variables` | _false_ | if _true_, **Whenever** sets environment variables reporting the names of the task and the condition            |
 | `environment_variables`     | `{}`    | extra variables that might have to be set in the environment in which the provided command runs                 |

 The priority used by **Whenever** to determine success or failure in the task is the one in which the related parameters appear in the above table: first exit codes are checked, then both _stdout_ and _stderr_ are checked for substrings ore regular expressions that identify success, and finally the same check is performed on values that indicate a failure.
 Most of the times just one or maybe two of the expected parameters will have to be set.
 Note that the command execution is not considered successful with a zero exit code by default, nor a failure on a nonzero exit code: both assumptions have to be explicitly configured by setting either `success_status` or `failure_status`.
-If a command is known to have the possibility to hang, a timeout can be configured by specifying the maximum number of seconds to wait for process exit: after this amount of seconds the process is terminated and fails.
+If a command is known to have the possibility to hang, a timeout can be configured by specifying the maximum number of seconds to wait for the process to exit: after this amount of time the process is terminated and fails.

-if `set_environment_variables` is _true_, **Whenever** sets the following environment variables:
+If `set_environment_variables` is _true_, **Whenever** sets the following environment variables:

 * `WHENEVER_TASK` to the unique name of the task
 * `WHENEVER_CONDITION` to the unique name of the condition that triggered the task